 Lessons from Leaders: Accelerating the Adoption of Conservation Drainage Webinar Series

-This webinar series explored the adoption of conservation drainage across disciplines, regions, and landscapes.
-Through five, 75-minute sessions, leading stakeholders shared unique perspectives, engaged in dialogue, and generated a set of recommendations to be used to advance conservation drainage adoption locally and nationally.
+This webinar series explores the adoption of conservation drainage across disciplines, regions, and landscapes.
+Leading stakeholders share unique perspectives, engage in dialogue, and generate a set of recommendations to be used to advance conservation drainage adoption locally and nationally.

 - Access to farmer adopters and leading influencers across sectors and states to gain an understanding of their perspectives and experiences, including exclusive Q&A sessions and the wrap-up virtual dialogue